-As noted above, applicants must submit a budget narrative.
-The narrative should detail by category the federal and non-federal (cash and in-kind) shares.
-The purpose of the budget narrative is to relate items budgeted toproject activities and to provide justification, explanation, and calculations budget items, including criteria and data used to arrive at the estimates for each budget category.
-Each budget page also has its own budget narrative field, that must be populated with budget narrative information for the expenses reflected on that page.
-The budget narrative should provide specific and detailed information to help application reviewers fully understand the budgetary needs of the applicant and is an opportunity to provide additional descriptive information, the rationale for how these elements were identified and how costs are allocated, as well as the ways in which the cost elements support the project's identified goals.
+Applicants shall submit a detailed budget narrative.
+The purpose of the budget narrative is to relate items budgeted to project activities and to provide justification, explanation, and calculations for budget items, including criteria and data used to arrive at the estimates for each budget category.
+Each budget category page also has its own budget narrative field, that must be populated with budget narrative information for the expenses reflected on that page.
+The budget narrative shall provide specific and detailed information to help application reviewers fully understand the budgetary needs of the applicant and is an opportunity to provide additional descriptive information, the rationale for how these elements were identified and how costs are allocated, as well as the ways in which the cost elements support the project's identified goals.
 Together, the budget narrative and the budget detail pages should provide a complete financial and qualitative description that supports the proposed project plan.